What are Mediation, Family Dispute Resolution and Mediation Style Conferences?

-Preparing for mediation may take a little time and effort but the more you put in, the more likely you are to achieve a constructive outcome.
-It can be enormously beneficial if you learn as much as you can ahead of time about how mediation works, get the facts and understand the procedures so that you don’t have any unexpected surprises.
+Preparing for Mediation may take a little time and effort but the more you put in, the more likely you are to achieve a constructive outcome.
+It can be enormously beneficial if you learn as much as you can ahead of time about how mediation works, obtain the facts and understand the procedures so that you don’t have any unexpected surprises.

-Paterson & Dowding is one of the most highly regarded firms of family lawyers in Perth and Joondalup and has a team of highly experienced and qualified Mediators who accept instructions in all areas of mediation including financial and parenting matters.
-All of our separation lawyers are qualified to represent parties during mediation and we also have several lawyers who are Nationally Accredited Mediators, a Mediation Style Conference Convenor and a Family Dispute Resolution Practitioner.
+Paterson & Dowding is one of the oldest and most highly regarded family law firms in Perth and Joondalup and has a team of highly experienced and qualified Lawyers, Mediators and FDRPs who accept instructions in all areas of Mediation, including financial and parenting matters.
+All of our Lawyers are qualified to provide advice in relation to, and represent parties during, Mediation and we also have a Mediation Style Conference Convenor, two Nationally Accredited Mediators, and two Family Dispute Resolution Practitioners.

-If you want to learn more about how Family Dispute Resolution and Mediation can help separating or separated couples reach agreement on parenting disputes without having to go to Court, please contact us on 08 9226 3300 or visit our website, www.patersondowding.com.au.
-There you’ll find comprehensive information on all matters relating to divorce and family law as well as details of our team of skilled, experienced and approachable family lawyers in Perth.
+If you want to learn more about how Mediation can help parties to reach agreement on parenting and financial disputes without having to go to the Family Court, please contact us on 08 9226 3300.

 More about the author